 HUD recommends that you first contact the retailer who sold you the home.
 This is why you might want to make sure you purchase your manufactured home from a reliable and well-respected retailer.
-Especially if it's several years before a problem arises.
-You want your retailer to still be in business.
 If problems cannot be resolved, contact the manufacturer.
 If you still have complaints or concerns, contact HUD or a related state agency.

 - Manufactured homes are built in a factory and then moved to their final site for assembly and installation.